Oculus Touch buoys the Rift, but there's still work to be done

 How long will it last?

 The shelf life of the Oculus Rift isn’t likely to be long.
-No successor has been announced, but there’s clear room for improvement, so the Rift 2 will likely be out within two years.
-Once released, it will thoroughly obsolete the original Rift.
+Oculus’ current strategy includes a couple different headsets on the horizon — the Oculus Go, and Oculus Santa Cruz — each with their own strengths and weaknesses.
+So while no full successor has been announced, there’s clear room for improvement, so the Rift 2 will certainly appear at some point.

 Should you buy it?